Weak commodity prices weigh on European shares | Headlines

 European stocks benchmark fell on Tuesday after recording its strongest session in four months a day earlier as heavyweight mining and energy stocks retreated on weaker commodity prices.

-The pan-regional STOXX 600 index fell 0.2% in early trading, following Asian markets into the red after China's top banking and insurance regulator expressed caution over the risk of bubbles bursting in foreign markets.
-Oil majors Royal Dutch Shell, BP, and Total fell between 1% and 2% as crude prices dropped on worries about slowing demand in China.
+The pan-regional STOXX 600 index fell 0.2%, following Asian markets into the red after China's top banking and insurance regulator expressed caution about the risk of asset bubbles in foreign markets.
+Oil majors Royal Dutch Shell, BP and Total fell between 1.3% and 2.4% as crude prices dropped on worries about slowing demand in China.

+The oil and gas sector fell 1.5%, while miners declined 0.4%.
+European shares have pulled back from February peak with a rise in bond yields as investors fear that a potential rise in inflation due to global stimulus measures could prompt central banks to tighten monetary policies.

+However, several European Central Bank officials have said this week the bank will prevent a premature increase in borrowing costs, including using the flexibility embedded in its bond purchase programme.
+"When we look at Western markets, we are not anticipating rate moves, which is why I'm comfortable with the rise in yields," said Lewis Grant, a senior portfolio manager at Federated Hermes in London.

+"We need to acknowledge that yields move because of optimism over re-opening, and that is a good thing for equities."
+Gains in shares of consumer companies such as Nestle , Unilever and Reckitt Benckiser helped limit losses in Europe.

+Swiss chocolate maker Lindt & Spruengli jumped 3.3% after saying that it aimed for 6% to 8% organic sales growth this year thanks to pent-up demand after the pandemic hit its business.
+German remote connectivity software company TeamViewer rose 3.6% after it said it had acquired Upskill, a U.S. company that specialises in augmented reality applications for front-line workers.

-Oil and gas sector fell 1.4%, while miners declined 0.6%.
-German meal-kit delivery company HelloFresh shares, which have more than doubled in the past year, fell 4.6% even as the company reported fourth-quarter sales above market expectations.
+Britain's third-largest homebuilder Taylor Wimpey rose 2.3% after it said the 2021 selling season has started well and that it resumed dividend payment as promised.
+Among decliners, HelloFresh shares, which have more than doubled in the past year, fell 4.1% even as the German meal-kit delivery company reported fourth-quarter sales above market expectations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)